Center for Excellence Webinar Series

 Kevin Campbell is an American Child Protection, Children's Mental Health, and Health Care innovator and the co-founder and CEO of Pale Blue.
 Pale Blue is a collaboration that seeks to disseminate learning and participatory methods which explore the intersection of Equality, Economics, and the Environment as the foundation for human health, flourishing and justice.
 Kevin developed Family FindingTM and Family SeeingTM, a set of strategies now utilized throughout North America, Australia, and Western Europe to convene, catalyze and facilitate families, communities, and governments in their work to respond to the problems which most affect our lives and futures.

-Cultivating a Kin-First Culture Through Family Engagement
+Cultivating a Kin-first Culture Through Family Engagement

 August 29, 2023